WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 decided not to spend any more time on it, so I marked as blocked all test cases where a "BACK" step was followed by change to either of the SELECT elements.

-Test Case Studio uses the content of SELECT element and NUMERIC spinner elements as the name of the element
+Used the content of SELECT element and NUMERIC spinner elements as the name of the element
 ----------------------------------------------
 When Test Case Studio recorded an action on either a SELECT or NUMERIC input control, it would put the content of the control as the title of the element in the step instead of